mr-bt/manager.README/README.md

 * Performance reviews should never be a surprise for you, if it is, let me know.
 * Feedback must be given often and immediately.

 On our first 1:1, I'll be asking you how do you prefer to receive feedback.
-I like to receive feedback to be blunt, objective, specific and actionable.
+I like to receive feedback: promptly, objective, direct, specific and actionable.

 To learn about Radical candour, follow the links and take your time to digest it: